chang2000/openGraphMatching/README.md

    - Use HPRD (9460 nodes, 34998 edges) to validate the correctness.
    - Provides 200 quries(dense, 16 nodes)
-   - a `expected_output.res` is provided with the file name and correct answer
+   - A correctness checker is implemented in `utils.py`.

 2. The data format of the datasets